leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/introduction.rst

 =========

-Sculpt Mode uses a similar brush to other the other :doc:`painting modes </sculpt_paint/brush/introduction>`, however, it is slightly more advanced.
-All the normal brush controls still apply, and it functions the exact same however the brush for sculpting is displayed in 3D.
+Sculpt Mode uses a similar brush to other the other :doc:`painting modes </sculpt_paint/brush/introduction>`, but it is slightly more advanced.
+All the normal brush controls still apply, and it functions exactly the same, however, the brush for sculpting is displayed in 3D.
-This means that the brush will follow the contours of the mesh and the is displayed by orienting the brush to match the meshes :term:`normal`.
+This means that the brush will follow the contours of the mesh and the radius is displayed by orienting the brush to match the meshes :term:`normal`.
 How closely the cursor follows the curvature of the mesh can be changed in the :doc:`Brush Settings </sculpt_paint/sculpting/tool_settings/brush_settings>`.

 The brush can also change depending on the currently active :doc:`tool </sculpt_paint/sculpting/tools>` to better display how that tool works.